Kevinwochan/Slackr/assumptions.md

 ## General assumptions

 - Parameters are given as the correct type
-- Assumption: functions that result in errors perform no actions
+- Functions that result in errors perform no actions

 Functions should be implemented in this order:
 1. Registration